 With traces of the past evident in the interesting and unusual details, this is your chance to get up close and personal with Budapest.
 Look out for remnants of the conflicts of WWII and the uprising of 1956, try Hungarian cuisine (there is so much more to it than just goulash), sample world-renowned wines, and soak your weary rambler’s bones in one of the city’s bath-houses – something Budapest has been known for since the Roman times, with some 123 thermal and 400 mineral springs from 14 different sources.

 DAY 8: Bratislava - Vienna

 We leave Budapest and head for the grandeur of Vienna, stopping for a short break in Bratislava.
-You’ll have time to explore for a while, taking in the sights and scenery.
+Your tour leader will take you on an orientation tour to see some of the main sights, including a photostop at Bratislava Castle, which overlooks the city.
 On arrival in Vienna, we’ll take a driving tour.
 Few cities can show off such cultural and historical splendour and maintain a profile as an exciting, modern city, but Vienna does it well.
 Along with a musical past that includes luminaries like Mozart and Beethoven, Vienna has a buzzing modern culinary scene, cheerful, bustling pubs and bars, and a host of clubs and music venues in which to dance the night away.
 After the driving tour we'll enjoy an included dinner, before some free time to explore further.